 Announced September 13, 2016, IBM Streams v4.2 includes new features designed to address the important issues companies are facing.

-IBM Streams V4.2 is poised for continued growth with new Python and Rules developer support, Internet of Things Edge analytics, and Hyperstate Accelerator.
+IBM Streams V4.2 is poised for continued growth with new Python and Rules developer support and Internet of Things Edge analytics.
 Streams V4.2 offers the following benefits: